arpanojha/arpanojha/README.md

 - 👋 Hi, I’m @arpanojha
 - 👀 I’m interested in Quantum Computing, Data Science and Analytics
 - 🌱 I’m currently earning my masters degree from Indiana University, Bloomington
-- 💞️ I’m looking to collaborate on Internships, projects and research related to statistics, Quantum computing, machine learning and Artificial Intelligence.
+- 💞️ I’m looking for full time positions in statistics, Quantum computing, machine learning and Artificial Intelligence.
 - 📫 You can reach me by email

 <!---